harshnehal1996/Self-Driving-Vehicle-With-Carla/perception/README.md

 To improve accuracy further two other factors were considered.
 1. **See-through projection elimination**:
-	* Since lidar points are directly projected onto the cameraframes without any regards to its visibility this means that lidar points behind any opaque objects can still show up in the projection.
+	* Since lidar points are directly projected onto the cameraframes without any regards to its visibility this means that lidar points behind any opaque objects can still show up in the projection and get mistakenly scored.
 To eliminate these projections I do the following. *Execute Parallelly*:
 		1. Divide the cameraframe in small *sized* 2D voxels(size depend on projected points density inside the voxel)
 		2. I assume that the lowest distance projection point(**P**) in the voxel is visible in the cameraframe.
 		3. Perform a **DBScan** clustering(based on distance) from just the point "P" to find points that are located closeby in space to P